MenakeD/wiki-search/README.md

 ## About
-A Wikipedia search engine made in Nextjs using the MediaWiki Action API.
+A Wikipedia search engine made in Nextjs using the <a href='https://www.mediawiki.org/wiki/API:Search' > MediaWiki Action API </a>.